 You might be wondering, how did that work for you?
 Well, definitely not as I planned.
-My daughter was bored and constantly being defiant during school time.
+My daughter was bored and constantly being defiant during learning time.

 A favorable Learning style resource

-Surprisingly I quickly learned that my daughter’s learning style was close to the complete opposite of my own.
-She is a social and logical learner who despises working alone.
+Surprisingly, I quickly learned that my daughter’s learning style was the complete opposite of my own.
+She is a social and logical learner.